SlimKhiari/facial-recognition-platform-AI/README.md

 > Here we find the SQL queries for our database following facial recognition.

 ## "les_rendus" folder
-> Each of us has described his task on this project in this folder.
+> Each of us has described his task on this project in this folder (in french).